i05nagai/memorandum/language/english_speaking.md

 * She learns lesson from other people's mistake
 * The walls are thin and cheaply constructed, so you can totally hear everything from upstairs, downstairs and next door
 * avenge/revenge/vengeance
+* praise
+    * praise
+        * give sb praise
+        * get praise
+        * win/earn/receive praise
+        * deserve praise
+        * be single out for praise
+        * heap/lavish praise on sb
+        * shower sb with praise
+    * congratulate
     * compliment
+    * flatter
+    * rave about sth
+    * applaud
+    * commend
+    * hail sb/sth as sth
+* compliment/praise
+    * a remark or action that expresses approval, admiration, or respect
         * I take it as a compliment when people say I look like my mother
+    * pay/give sb a compliment
+        * she paid him a high compliment
+    * mean sth as a compliment
+        * When I said she'd lost weight, I meant it as a compliment
+    * get/recieve compliment
+        * The exhibition has received a lot of compliments from the public.
+    * accept a compliment
+        * She accepted his compliment graciously.
+    * a great compliment
+        * He said he loved my paintings, which was a great compliment.
+    * the highest compliment
+        * The highest compliment you can pay an actor is to say they don’t look as if they are acting.
+    * I complimented him on his great cooking
     * I'm pleased when people say I look like my mom
     * Are you fishing for compliments?
     * I'm not trying to fish for compliments, but do youlike my new hiarcut?
     * He complained that his husband never paid him any copliments anymore